Effective communication between school and home

 Your child’s teachers will be assessing his or her progress and attainment very regularly.
 We will communicate their results home in the form of a report at the end of each full term, or three times per year.
 This schedule exists in order to provide regular feedback to parents while also allowing enough time for students to work through a complete unit of study.
 The final report for the year will include the grades your child has earned in our End of Year examinations.
 Each report will also include important pastoral information such as your child’s attendance in school, the number of merits your child has received in the year-to-date and the number of incidents of poor behaviour recorded.

 Parents can contact subject teachers by email at any time, but the best opportunity to meet with a cross-section of your child’s teachers will be during an Achievement Evening.
 Appointments with specific teachers can be booked using our online booking system which will be open two weeks before each achievement evening.
-In 2017-18, the Achievement Evening for Year 7 students will be on Thursday, 26 April and for Year 8 students on January 17.
-Parents are strongly encouraged to attend Achievement Evenings if at all possible.
+Parents will be informed about dates for 2018-19 Achievement Evenings via the Bulletin and are strongly encouraged to attend if at all possible.
 Considerable educational research has shown that parents who attend Achievement Evenings at their child’s school are better able to support their progress in school.

-Parents of Year 7 students will also be invited to a settling-in meeting with their child’s tutor on Wednesday, 13 September.
+Parents of Year 7 students will also be invited to a settling-in meeting with their child’s tutor in October.